-- The Strategic Plan outlines priorities. - > The Strategic Plan is supported by Performance Indicators that are monitored by Leadership Team, the Cabinet and the Overview & Scrutiny Committee. - > Service Plans set out key priorities, objectives and risks for individual services - Performance is monitored by Leadership Team, Cabinet and the Overview and Scrutiny Committee. - The Overview & Scrutiny function has been reviewed and improved to ensure effective oversight, constructive challenge and review. - Reports provide clear objective analysis and advice including risk and assess financial, social and environmental implications.

-- Performance on individual actions is registered on the Pentana system providing real-time performance information. - Personal Development Reviews are used to assess performance and set goals and objectives at the individual level.
+The Audit and Member Standards Committee has approved a Counter Fraud Framework.
+Supporting Principle: Managing Performance How we do this: The Strategic Plan outlines priorities. ➤ The Strategic Plan is supported by Performance Indicators that are monitored by Leadership Team, the Cabinet and the Overview & Scrutiny Committee.
+Service Plans will set out key priorities, objectives and risks for individual services.
+Performance is monitored by Leadership Team, Cabinet and the Overview and Scrutiny Committee.
+The Overview & Scrutiny function has been reviewed and improved to ensure effective oversight, constructive challenge and review.
+Reports provide clear objective analysis and advice including risk and assess financial, social and environmental implications.
+Performance on individual actions is registered on the Pentana system providing real-time performance information.
+Personal Development Reviews are used to assess performance and set goals and objectives at the individual level.
+Support principle: Robust Internal Control How we do this: The Internal Audit Service provides an objective evaluation of internal controls to effectively manage risk and monitors any weaknesses identified to ensure these are addressed.
+Audit and Member Standards Committee is independent from the Executive and provides further assurance on the governance of risk management and internal control arrangements.
+Fraud is taken very seriously, and the Council has an anti-fraud and corruption policy and a whistleblowing policy which is reviewed annually and approved by the Audit and Member Standards Committee.
+Supporting principle: Managing Data How we do this:

-Support principle:

-Robust Internal Control

-- The Internal Audit Service provides an objective evaluation of internal controls to effectively manage risk and monitors any weaknesses identified to ensure these are addressed. - Audit and Member Standards Committee is independent from the Executive and provides further assurance on the governance of risk management and internal control arrangements. - Fraud is taken very seriously and the Council has an anti-fraud and corruption policy and a whistleblowing policy which is reviewed annually and approved by the Audit and Member Standards Committee.